tuhoag/sequential-anonygraph/README.md

-# Time-Aware Publishing of Knowledge Graphs
+# Time-Aware Publishing of Knowledge Graphs and Privacy-Preserving Sequential Publishing of Knowledge Graphs
-This repository contains the source code of the paper [Time-Aware Anonymization of Knowledge Graphs](https://dl.acm.org/doi/10.1145/3563694).
-The paper creates a privacy-preserving technology for sequential publishing of knowledge graphs.
+This repository contains the source code of the paper [Time-Aware Anonymization of Knowledge Graphs](https://dl.acm.org/doi/10.1145/3563694) and [Privacy-Preserving Sequential Publishing of Knowledge Graphs](https://ieeexplore.ieee.org/document/9458620).
+The papers creates a privacy-preserving technology for sequential publishing of knowledge graphs.
 The technology protects users from identity and attribute leakage even when attackers exploit all published versions of a knowledge graph.

 ## Installation
 This repository requires the following program to be installed: